bboonstra/idlegame/README.md

 Got ideas or feedback?
 We’d love to hear from you!
 Feel free to submit a pull request or open an issue on the GitHub repo.
 Your thoughts can make **idlegame** even better :>
 ### Check out [CONTRIBUTING](CONTRIBUTING.md) to get started!

+Enjoying idlegame?
+Give us a star on GitHub!

 ## License

 This project is licensed under the MIT License.
 Check out the [LICENSE](LICENSE) file for more details.